ALLAN-DIP/baseline-models/README.md

 Install packages in requirements.txt to build the model with the correct version:
 - pip install -r requirements.txt

-To make code imports cleaner across multiple directories, packages were used in conjunction with setuptools To create the package:
+To make code imports cleaner across multiple directories, packages were used in conjunction with setuptools.
+To create the package:
 - pip install -e .

 ## TODO